Ujjawal-Anand/20_websites_in_20_days/day12/README.md

   Learnt basics of svg-animation.It's really a great tool.

 #### Thought of the day
-  Well, let me google it as I am too lazy too think anything else.
+  Well, let me first google it as I am too lazy too think anything else.